 Dogs with inner ear problems

-In other situations, the dog has experienced damage to the inner ear.
+In other situations, the dog may have experienced damage to the inner ear.
 For example, dogs who have been diagnosed with severe ear infections (i.e. otitis in dogs) that have reached the inner ear can become car sick more often.
 And older dogs with vestibular disease in dogs have problems with balance, orientation, and motion sickness.

-Dogs who are anxious in the car
+Dogs who are anxious about car rides

 Anxiety can also turn into car sickness for some dogs.
 Or the dog may become anxious because he or she is feeling motion sick.
 Sometimes it is a bit of a chicken-and-egg scenario.
 But regardless, there are many reasons dogs suffer from car-related anxiety.
 Some of the most common include:

-Uncomfortable environment in the car
+Dogs who find the environment in the car uncomfortable

-- If it is hot in the back of the car because your air conditioning doesn’t reach behind the seat or the windows aren’t down, this can make your dog uneasy or nauseous.
+Additionally, if it is hot in the back of the car because your air conditioning doesn’t reach behind the seat or the car windows aren’t down, this can make your dog uneasy or nauseous.
+And the loud music that you may enjoy is even louder for your dog.
+This could cause stress—especially if the base is vibrating and your dog detects it.

 Dogs with nausea-inducing medical problems